shirazkn/shirazkn.github.io/content/posts/language_and_logic1.md

 sidebar box
 -->

-This post discusses the question of <span class=accented>whether spoken and written languages like English could be 'logical' by design, and why they aren't</span>.
-I will break this topic up into two posts.
-The first one (this post) does not require a mathematical background whatsoever, whereas the second touches on the concepts of axioms, theorems and proofs.
-Both parts are somewhat self-contained, so you can [skip to the next post](/posts/language_and_logic2) if you'd like.
+This is my first post!
+It discusses the question of whether spoken and written languages like English could be 'logical' by design.
+I will break this post up into two parts.
+The first one does not require a mathematical background whatsoever, whereas [the second](/posts/language_and_logic2) touches on the concepts of axioms, theorems and proofs.

 ### Fallacies